blessinvarkey/musings/posts/Scrum/15-06-2021-scrum-1-squirrel-burgers.md

 Back to our squirrel story.

 One morning, Bob goes to work and learns that his company is facing a million-dollar lawsuit because the customer who was served the squirrel burger ended up in a hospital for three weeks.
-Meanwhile, Alice rolls out your product and loses her major clients.
+Meanwhile, Alice rolls out your product and loses her major client.

 One of the advantages of using the Scrum framework is delivering a product built in a series of iterations.
 In the above analogy, it would be better to deliver a part/feature of the product instead of delivering a subpar product.
 It's also exteremly valuable to maintain courage and transparency.